gdm-1718-indymeer/app-promote-laravel/README.md

 ## Installation

-Fill in the env file with the right database connection values
+Fill in the env file with the right values.

 Run:
 - php artisan migrate:fresh
 - php artisan db:seed